tnsoftbear/flutter_currency_calculator/README.md

 * **Conversion** - calculates currency conversion according to the exchange rate.
 * **History** - displays the history of currency conversions.
-* **Currency** - provides the list of available currencies.
+* **Currency** - provides the list of available currencies and its configuration.
-* **Settings** - allows to configure application appearance and available currencies.
+* **Settings** - allows to configure application appearance.
 * **About** - displays information about the application.

 ### Currency Conversion feature

-Most important business logic is located in the "Conversion" feature.
+Most important business logic is located in the Conversion feature.
-It handles the currency exchange rate calculation at the main Calculator screen.
+It handles the currency exchange rate calculation at the [Calculator screen](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/feature/conversion/internal/ui/screen/calculator_screen.dart).

 **Infrastructure layer** is responsible for the currency exchange rate loading by API.
 It caches retrieved exchange rate in the [Hive](https://docs.hivedb.dev/) DB.